codingo/BibWord/README.md

     Loop
 End Sub
 ```
-## How do I set the indentation of my bibliography?
+### How do I set the indentation of my bibliography?
-***Answer:*** Add a bibliography to your document.
+Add a bibliography to your document.
 Open the 'Styles' pane (CTRL+ALT+SHIFT+S) and look for a style called 'Bibliography' (or a localized translation of the word 'Bibliography').
 Change the indentation settings there.
 That way, whenever your bibliography gets updated, the indentation will remain correct.

-## Is it possible to group several citations?
+### Is it possible to group several citations?
 Currently I have something like (1)(2) and I want (1,2).
-***Answer:*** Yes.
+Yes.
 You can add a second source to a citation by using the '\m' switch and the tag of the source you want to add.
 In Word 2007, if you want to add a source with tag 'Bee99' to an existing citation, right click the citation and select 'Edit Field...'.
 It will show you something like 'CITATION Gup97 \l 2060'.
 To add the extra source, change it to 'CITATION Gup97 \l 2060 \m Bee99'.
 For more information, also see the Microsoft Office online help topic on the CITATION field code.

 Alternatively, you can put your cursor inside any in-text citation, then go to 'References' tab in the ribbon and click 'Insert Citation'.

 To change the separator between two grouped in-text citations, BibWord uses the separator element.

-## Only the name of the first author is displayed correctly, all other author names are abbreviated.
+### Only the name of the first author is displayed correctly, all other author names are abbreviated.
 Is this a bug?
-***Answer:*** No. You probably made a mistake when entering the different author names.
+No. You probably made a mistake when entering the different author names.
 You should enter them one by one in the dialog that comes up when clicking the "Edit..." button next to the author field.
 That way you will not make a mistake.

 If you really want to enter them as a string, then be aware that the correct format is "Last1, First1 Middle1; Last2, First2 Middle2; ...".
 So the names are separated by a ";" while name parts are separated by a ",".

 Note that there is a bug in Word where sometimes the name conversion goes wrong.
 For more info, see here.

-## When using a numbered style (e.g. IEEE), the number is wrapped over multiple lines.
+### When using a numbered style (e.g. IEEE), the number is wrapped over multiple lines.
 Is this a bug?
-***Answer:*** No. Numbered styles are mostly represented using a 2 column table where the first column contains the number and the second column contains the text.
+No. Numbered styles are mostly represented using a 2 column table where the first column contains the number and the second column contains the text.
 The text wrap you see is caused by the first column not being wide enough.
 You can simple solve this by positioning your cursor on the the table border between the first and second column and drag it to the right.

 This can also be used to add extra white space after the number if you set the halign element to left of the first column.

-## My in-text citations are displayed in bold.
+### My in-text citations are displayed in bold.
 How do I change this?
-***Answer:*** If you link your in-text citation to your bibliography, Word formats the link using the 'Heading 2 Character style'.
+If you link your in-text citation to your bibliography, Word formats the link using the 'Heading 2 Character style'.
 So if that style is configured to use bold, so will the in-text citation.
 Assuming you cannot or do not want to change that style, there are two possible solutions:

-### Disable linking between in-text citations and bibliographies.
+#### Disable linking between in-text citations and bibliographies.
 This can be done easily be setting the value of citation_as_link to 'no' in the xsl file.

-### Format each in-text citation with another character style.
+#### Format each in-text citation with another character style.
 This way you will be able to keep using the links between in-text citations and bibliographies.
 To ease this job, you could use the following macro which you can run every time you insert an in-text citation or once at the end.
 ```
 Sub ApplyCitationStyle()